saloviho/SORRY/README.md

   - **dataset.py**: Script to download and create the dataset
   - **malware2image.py**: Script to convert any binary file into image
 - **jupyter/**: Folder containing jupyter notebooks.
-  - **saloviho-DP-mobilenetv2-example.ipynb**: Example jupyter notebook that contains code for training MobileNetV2 and evaluating the results (increase the epoch amount for better accuracy).
+  - **saloviho-DP-mobilenetv2-example.ipynb**: Example jupyter notebook that contains code for training MobileNetV2 and evaluating the results for 300x300 Malevis images (increase the epoch amount for better accuracy).

 You can download the SOREL-20M metadata meta.db from the following link: